-Springfield, Mo.
 Earlier this week, Hurricane Delta made landfall in the Yucatan Peninsula of Mexico.
-Convoy of Hope’s International Disaster Services team was quick to initiate a response.
-Delta, a Category 2 hurricane, caused severe flooding and sustained winds over 100 mph, which resulted in significant damage.
+Convoy of Hope’s Disaster Services team was quick to initiate a response.
+Delta, a Category 2 hurricane, caused severe flooding and sustained winds of more than 100 mph, which resulted in significant damage.

-We will continue to monitor the situation as Delta proceeds across the Gulf of Mexico toward Louisiana, where it is expected to make a second landfall on Friday afternoon.
-We are already on the ground and poised for further response.
+Convoy will continue to monitor the situation as Delta proceeds across the Gulf of Mexico toward Louisiana, where it is expected to make a second landfall on Friday afternoon.
+Teams are already on the ground and poised for further response.